 The more routine, repetitive tasks you can automate, the more resources you can dedicate to higher-value issues.
 Fortunately, you can automate many actions, like collecting customer data, fulfilling orders, scheduling appointments, and answering FAQs with iMessage Business Chat.
 As a result, your customers will get answers quicker, and your agents won’t be overwhelmed with tickets.

 Make it easy to collect key customer data

-Apple Messages for Business has features that can help customers easily provide the data you need to help them.
-But you have to make sure you’re leveraging the features that make the most sense for your business.
+Apple Messages for Business has features that can help customers easily provide the data you need to help them and improve your service.
+To make the most of these tools, you have to ensure you’re leveraging them in a way that makes the most sense for your business.